Kosandr/user_acc/pypermpanel/misc/dockerbuild/README.md

    - main backend server = central access point for the site, puts everything together
       - run nginx server, gunicorn
       - has ro (read-only) access to backend code volume
+      - maybe separate this out into seprate containers for gunicorn and nginx (see TODO)
    - database = runs MariaDB
       - has rw access to db volume
    - watchers = compiles jsx and sass files, re-starts server when needed